February 5, 2019

 The reality is that today’s business environment is changing faster than ever before.
 Is your current ERP system supporting the growth and technical needs of your business?

-Here are five other questions to consider if you’re still on a legacy on-premise ERP:
+Here are other questions to consider if you’re still on a legacy on-premise ERP:

 - Do your customers want real-time self-service online and information regarding availability, prices and order status?